 "I don't want you to leave."

-Hermione was saddened by his clear distress and she gave him a weak, tired smile.
+Hermione was saddened by his clear distress and she gave him a weak and tired smile.

 "Whether I am here or I am in the afterlife, I will always love you, as will your grandfathers.
 We have been around for a very long time, we may not look old, but we are, so very old and it's our time to go.
-You know of The Blue Mage and you know that I am here only until the next is born.
-And she has been, I must go so she can grow and learn and continue to better the world, just I had to do, as did my predecessors before me."
+You know of The Blue Mage and you know that I am here only until the next one is born.
+And she has been.
+I must go so she can grow and learn and continue to better the world, just I had to do, as did my predecessors."

 "Is it time?" the twins both asked her, their eyes opening.

 "It is time, My Mates," her voice becoming musical and her eyes changing colour for the first time in years, at this, everyone knew it was the end.
 The Blue Mage was leaving.

 "We love you all," the three spoke together.

 "I'll be waiting for you," Hermione whispered.